hhYang520/MDT/README.md

 ## Codes description

-The code includes two search strategies: global strategy and index strategy.
+The codes include two search strategies: global strategy and index strategy.

 Graph_IO.h reads the dataset from /data and stores it in memory.